Blurry Vision Risks the Mission

 Why Good Jobs Go Bad (Part 1)

-Understanding and aligning with a company's mission is crucial for job satisfaction and effective performance, and proactive communication and self-awareness help connect daily tasks to the organization's broader goals.
+Align with a company's mission for job satisfaction and effective performance, linking daily tasks to broader goals.

 Harvey Ramer